 - B’t X

-- Cardcaptor Sakura (Kodansha are now releasing Collector’s Editions of Cardcaptor Sakura)
+- Cardcaptor Sakura (Kodansha is now releasing Collector’s Editions of Cardcaptor Sakura)

 - Castlevania: Curse of Darkness